varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 - The program for calculating the average, minimum and maximum value among given values is written in c programming language.

+- Program has three functions named t_avg,t_min and t_max which finds average, minimum and maximum respectively for the input numbers.

+- We created 3 threads using dataType pthread_t

 ## References